Helvick: Name

 Helvick is one of a very few Irish place names derived from Old Norse.
-The second part, -vík, means "bay" (cf. Smerwick); and -hel in Icelandic means death or danger.
-(See the Icelandic adjective helvískur which means dangerous).
-Helvik would be recognised by an Icelander as suggesting a dangerous harbour entrance, especially in view of the presence of the very dangerous Blackrock right in the entrance to Dungarvan Harbour and just over a mile from the headland of Helvick.
+The second part, -vík, means "bay" (cf. Smerwick).
 The meaning of the first part is unclear, but it may mean "healthy", "white", "holy", or "safe"; compare with Hellvik, Norway.

 Wildlife

 Helvick Head is a Special Area of Conservation (SAC).
 The cliffs are a nesting site for seabirds including choughs and shag.
 Other bird species include razorbill, Northern fulmar, peregrine falcon, black-legged kittiwake, black guillemot, and common murre (guillemot).

 Plants include gorse, bell heather, ling, devil's-bit scabious, heath bedstraw, bog violet, burnet rose, thrift, kidney vetch, sea mayweed and wild carrot.

 Lifeboat station

 The Royal National Lifeboat Institution opened a lifeboat station at Dungarvan in 1859.
 It was moved to Crow's Point at Helvick in 1899.
 The station was closed in 1969 but a new inshore lifeboat station was established in 1997.
 The lifeboat was housed in temporary accommodation until the permanent facilities were ready in 1999.